nhusher/blog/_posts/2015-8-18-projective-identification.md

 > [...]
 > People like to talk a lot about “dehumanizing” other people, and there’s some debate over exactly what that entails.
 Me, I’ve always thought of it the same was as Aristotle: man is the rational animal.
 To dehumanize them is to say their ideas don’t count, they can’t be reasoned with, they no longer have a place at the table of rational discussion.
 And in a whole lot of Internet arguments, doing that to a whole group of people seems to be the _explicit goal._

+[edit: apparently I'm reading Scott Alexander a lot.
+I promise that I'm working on longform pieces that have only coincidental similarities to his topics of interest]